Fractured Magic: Chapter Twenty-Four

 Said heart was beating quickly, unaware and uncaring that Leandros was angry with Roman.

-“We need to check the bodies,” he said before Roman could speak.
+“Check the bodies,” he said before Roman could speak.
 “I want to know how many are alive, and I want to know who hired them.”

 “We need to get you medical attention,” Roman argued.